Social Policy Association

 January 22, 2018 S-P-A-Administrator 0

-by Nicola Yeates For those of us in ‘Brexit Britain’, it is sometimes easy to forget that the planned withdrawal of the UK from the EU is a countervailing global trend.
-Deeper regional cooperation and […]
+by Nicola Yeates For those of us in ‘Brexit Britain’, it is sometimes easy to forget that the planned withdrawal of the UK from the […]

 British parliament is where the fruits of academic social policy should be found.